Measure-valued growth processes in continuous space and growth properties starting from an infinite interface

-In this section, we show that the growth of the occupied area in the $\infty$-parent SLFV, as well as that of its dual, is \textit{at least} linear in time.
+In this section, we show that the growth of the occupied area in the $\infty$-parent SLFV, as well as the growth of its dual, is \textit{at least} linear in time.
 More precisely, we show the following result.

-\begin{prop} There exists $\nu \geq 0$ such that
+\begin{prop} There exists $\nu^{(\infty)} \geq 0$ such that